[?] Subscribe To This Site

 For more Thread Designs and a Spirella Tutorial, see our Spirella Designs page.

-On the right, the blue and purple fibers are used the accentuate the tags and tie the colors of the paper and photos together.
+On the right, the blue and purple fibers for scrapbooking are used the accentuate the tags and tie the colors of the paper and photos together.

 Scrapbook Ribbons